mandaris/lab-play/README.md

 - Minor changes to transition behavior

 1.7.00
-- Move "About to" the bottom and change space allocation.
+- Move "About to" the bottom and change space allocation
-- Remove color from category separator.
+- Remove color from category separator
-- Shrink `h1` size to reduce user focus.
+- Shrink `h1` size to reduce user focus
-- Added `font-display: fallback;` so that the page can render faster.
+- Added `font-display: fallback;` so that the page can render fast er

+1.8.00
+- Add search to `index.html` using [Sod's plugin](https://github.com/svendahlstrand/plugin-search-space/) as a base
+- Add `view-transition-name` to `main`
+- Remove "Micro" from post titles without a title
+- Remove periods at the end of sentences in `README.md`
+- Small adjusts to `.highlight` of code blocks